The Brooklyn Ghost

 The Home Today

-The beautiful pillared home at 136 Clinton Avenue is actually known as the Lefferts-Laidlaw House and is sadly the only landmarked building in the Wallabout neighborhood.
+The beautiful pillared home at 136 Clinton Avenue is known today as the Lefferts-Laidlaw House and is sadly the only landmarked building in the Wallabout neighborhood.
+The home was added to the National Register of Historic Places on September 12, 1985, preserving it and whatever dwells within its tainted walls.

 https://en.wikipedia.org/wiki/Lefferts-Laidlaw_House